Two-dimensional off-lattice Boltzmann model for van der Waals fluids with variable temperature: Planar interface

-Figure \ref{phasediag} shows the liquid-vapour phase diagram, as recovered with our model using the same conditions as in Figure \ref{spurious}.
-The values of the density are collected from the first lattice node near the wall for the liquid phase($\rho_\ell$) and from the center of the channel for the vapour phase ($\rho_v$).
-Very good agreement is observed between the density values obtained with our model and those obtained through the Maxwell construction.
+Figure~\ref{fig:phasediag} shows the liquid-vapour phase diagram, as recovered with our model using $\sigma = 10^{-4}$ and two sets of values for the lattice spacing and time step, namely $(\delta s, \delta t) \in \{(1/320, 2\times 10^{-4}), (1/512, 10^{-4})\}$.
+The values of the density are collected from the first lattice node near the wall for the liquid phase ($n_l$) and from the center of the channel for the vapour phase ($n_g$).
+Very good agreement is observed between the density values obtained with our model and those obtained using Eq.~\eqref{vdw} via the Maxwell construction.
+The details of the Maxwell construction are given in Refs.~\cite{prigogine,sekerka,kruger17}.